 I noticed that fewer people were in attendance at this event than the January event, and I discovered it was because the title of the event confused them - many people thought this was a social event expressly for people participating in the Boston Indie Mafia 'Wicked Film Challenge,' and didn't realize that the 'Hobnob & Social' is a networking event for the public!

 Of course - you live, you learn - and all of the Boston Indie Mafia 'Hobnob & Social' events are networking events open to the public.
-There may have been fewer people than the previous event, but it was still teeming with great filmmakers and challenge competitors.
+Fewer people than the previous event, but still teeming with great filmmakers and challenge competitors.

 In fact, a local filmmaker thought this would be a great opportunity to get a group shot of filmmakers for the 'Save MA Film Jobs' campaign.
 In short - "Massachusetts Governor Charlie Baker Wants to Eliminate the Film Tax Incentive," and we don't want that to happen - read more on the campaign website.